stephaniereinders/stephaniereinders_website/content/publication/splines2.md

 +++
-title = "Integer generalized splines"
+title = "Bases and structure constants of generalized splines with integer coefficients on cycles"

 # Date first published.
 date = "2015-01-31"